imteekay/machine-learning-research/a-unified-theory-of-ml-ai.md

 - Mean, Central Limit Theorem, Confidence interval (standard error)
 - Visualize the data (TODO: show ways to plot data to better visualize the data)
 - Feature importance: built-in feature importance functions by XGBoost, SHAP (SHapley Additive exPlanations), InterpretML
+- Understand the domain
+  - Risks and Failures Due to Lack of Domain Knowledge
+    - Conceptual mistakes (e.g. fail to look at the biological context and literature)
+    - Impossible predictions (e.g. AI solutions that result in impossible biological predictions)
+    - Ignore what are the current challenges and what could unlock impactful results
+    - Misunderstanding of foundational concepts
+    - Difficulty catching errors

 ### Data Engineering